Perro Callejero Cabernet Franc

 2002 was the big date for the Millán family in the wine business, they bought their first winery ‘Toneles’ – built in 1922 but completely abandoned for 35 years.
 José Jesús Millán and his family committed to restore and upgrade it to a “state of the art winery”.
 In 2008 the government gave the refurbished Toneles “Heritage of Mendoza” status.

 2009 was the beginning of Mosquita Muerta Wines.
-“Mosquita Muerta” is an expression in Spanish which is used to describe a person (male or female) with little potential for success who ends up accomplishing a remarkable feat.
+“Mosquita Muerta” is an expression in Spanish which is used to describe a person with little potential for success who ends up accomplishing a remarkable feat.
 J J Millán chose this name for his project to mock those in the region who doubted of his potential as a wine business entrepreneur.
 Around 70% of Mosquita Muerta’s production is sold in Buenos Aires.